 - Registered Nurse - General and Mental Health (The Royal London Hospital)

 - First Class (Honours) BSc Degree in Health Studies (Nursing), including communication, counselling, supervision & health education (Plymouth University)

 - Member of the British Association for Counselling and Psychotherapy

 During my nursing career, I have completed many short courses and training sessions which include person centred therapy; group therapy; family therapy; solution focused therapy; brief therapy; motivational interviewing to enable behaviour change; mindfulness and cognitive behaviour therapy.
-In March 2015, I completed a 2-day problem gambling counselling course with Gamcare, to equip me to work with individuals & their families who have a problem with gambling.
+In March 2015, I completed a 2-day problem gambling counselling course with Gamcare, with annual updates since, to equip me to work with individuals & their families who have a problem with gambling.

 For many years I worked as a Mental Health Nurse, enabling people who have a serious and enduring mental health problem, to stay as well as possible.
 This included working with people who had problems with under-eating, over-eating and drug and alcohol problems.
 I have over 30 years experience of supervising colleagues' work.

 I have also worked as a Nurse Specialist in an NHS provided two-year weight management programme for people who have a serious overweight problem.
 This motivational work, including individual and group work, supporting people to achieve life-style changes, through making regular small goals, whilst exploring their barriers to change.